SharePoint/sp-dev-docs/docs/schema/solutiondefinition-element-solutionmanifestdefinitions-schema.md

 ms.date: 06/14/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: 1e7a8225-6a52-ba74-e109-2ec7eddaca3d
 ---

 # SolutionDefinition Element

 (SolutionManifestDefinitions Schema)

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

 Specifies the root element of a Microsoft Business Connectivity Services (BCS) solution manifest file.
 A solution manifest file enables a solution developer to describe the user interface (UI), behavior, and business logic associated with a Microsoft Outlook Item Type such as Outlook Contact, Task, Post, or Calendar.

 For example, in the manifest file, a solution developer would be able to indicate that for an Outlook Item Type of Contact, a certain UI should be used (example, an Office External Part) and a specific method from the external system (for example, **UpdateCustomerInstance(ID, NewInstanceValues)** should be called when the data in the item changes.
 There will always be at least one namespace declaration on the **SolutionDefinition** element, typically: